Scientific-Computing-Lab/Multi-View-Foams/README.md

 ## Pre-Process
 ![](images/pre_process.PNG)

-In order to pre-process the images fill the right source and save directories.
+In order to pre-process the images enter pre_process.py and fill the right source and save directories.
 You can choose if you want to pre-preprocess only top and bottom views, only profiles or both.
 Note that pre-processing the profiles in batch 2 and 3 isn't working due to inconsistency in the data images compare to the first batch (and thus a manual cut has been done and saved to the preprocess folder).